xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 Now, that call to  Expression  looks familiar!
 Here is where the editor of your system comes in handy.
 We have  already generated code  for  Expression  and its buddies in previous sessions.
 You can  copy  them  into your file now.
-Remember to use the single- character  versions.
+Remember to use the single-character  versions.
 Just to be  certain,  I've  duplicated  the arithmetic procedures below.
 If  you're  observant,  you'll also see that I've changed them a little to make  them  correspond  to the latest version of the syntax.
 This change is  NOT necessary,